toranb/ember-cli-test-helpers/README.md

 ## Usage
 Example usage of helpers can be found in usage-test.js.

-The wait for helper waits half a second by default, but you can configure this value if needed.
+The wait for helper waits half a second by default, but you can configure this value.

 ```js
 module.exports = function(/* environment, appConfig */) {